 Wines soured from their vineyard (made by Napa producers) were placed on tables within the various blocks that they were sourced from.
 This very unique tasting made them realize the dramatic differences in terroir and its effect on the wines simply based on which part of their property the grapes were sourced from.
 A ‘vineyard toolbox’ as Bruce calls it.

-Bob’s focus had always been on growing grapes rather then producing wines from the property.
-However Bruce was inspired by this tasting and eventually presented the idea of making their own wines to the family in 2000.
+Bob’s focus had always been on growing grapes rather than producing wines from the property.
+However, Bruce was inspired by this tasting and eventually presented the idea of making their own wines to the family in 2000.
 Their first release was in 2008 – approximately 300 cases which has since grown to slightly over 800 cases with the 2014 vintage.

 Looking for a winemaker who would respect the characteristics of their site while highlighting the nuances of each vintage and not put a winemaker’s ‘stylized stamp’ on the wine, they eventually chose well respected winemaker Françoise Peschon, noted for her work at Araujo Estate (now Eisele Vineyard).